n8n-io/n8n-docs/docs/contributing.md

 When your draft is ready, share it in the GitHub ticket.
 Make sure the sharing link gives permission for anyone to comment.

-If your blog post includes example workflows, export your workflow and attach it to your submission.
+If your blog post includes example workflows, export your workflow and copy the JSON into a separate section at the end of your blog post doc.

-If you want to have ownership of the article, submit a second Google Doc with your full name, a short byline, and your image. n8n will use this to create your author page and credit you as the author of the post.
+If you want to have ownership of the article, submit a second Google Doc link with your full name, a short byline, and your image. n8n will use this to create your author page and credit you as the author of the post.

 #### 4. Review and edit